idealprojectgroup/ruby-feralchimp/Readme.md

 ## Important information about Mailchimp 2.0

-Mailchimps 2.0 API is a moving target as they imply.
-I do not know if they have their specs fully defined but as of right now we are fully compatible with both the 1.3 and the 2.0 API.
-You can switch between the apis using `Feralchimp.api_version = 1.3` and `Feralchimp.api_version = 2.0` respectively.
+Even though Mailchimp API 1.3 is deprecated we will continue to support for a few months...
+You can switch between the old 1.3 and the new 2.0 apis using `Feralchimp.api_version = 1.3` and `Feralchimp.api_version = 2.0` respectively.

 To hit your end point properly you should take the rest api and convert it to